hyttmi/Cellframe/cellframe-plugins/webui/README.md

 - `username=john` - Sets http authentication as user john.
 - `password=p4a55w0rd` - Sets password to p4a55w0rd.
 - `debug=true` - Enable debug mode, `debug=false` will disable it.
 Beware, it spams your log files quite a lot.
-- `template=cards` - Change template to cards.
-If not set, default template will be used.
+- `template=something` - Change template to something.
+If not set, default template will be used (cards).